TomBurdge/Out-of-the-Box-Sales-Analysis/README.md

     - Description: A numerical column representing the values associated with the entities and dates.
     - Example: Product sales in GBP (Great British Pounds), revenue, quantity sold, etc.

-Ensure there are no duplicate rows or duplicate dates for an entity (checks for this are in place).
+Ensure there are no duplicate rows or duplicate dates for an entity.

 While it is possible to extend the app to a more complicated schema, the initial design is deliberately straightforward for generic use.